On the number of Regge trajectories for dual amplitudes: Introduction

+Another approach claimed to identify spurious singularities in the case of unequal masses for the external scattered states, which required infinitely many extra trajectories to cancel them out~\cite{Freedman:1966zec,Nachtmann:2003ik}.
+We review the argument in the discussion section, and we comment that the proof relies on an ingredient that appears essentially impossible to justify without assuming extra conditions on the behaviour of the analytically continued partial wave coefficients in complex angular momentum.
+Therefore, this approach is inconclusive as it stands.\footnote{We thank A. Sinha and A. Vicchi for pointing us to this reference, as well as the organizers of the 2024 S-matrix bootstrap for putting together the conditions for high-quality scientific interactions to take place.}

 \paragraph{Plan of the paper} The paper is organized as follows.
-In section~\ref{sec:setup}, we review some basic elements of $S$-matrix and Regge theory which we need later, in particular, the Froissart-Gribov projection and the Sommerfeld-Watson transform.
-In section~\ref{sec:ruling-out}, we present the proof that dual model amplitudes with finitely many trajectories cannot reggeize.
+In section~\ref{sec:setup}, we review some basic elements of $S$-matrix and Regge theory which we need later, in particular, the Froissart-Gribov projection and the Sommerfeld-Watson transform, as well as its improved version by Mandelstam.
+In section~\ref{sec:ruling-out}, we present the proof that dual model amplitudes with finitely many trajectories are inconsistent.
 In section~\ref{sec:linear-programming}, we introduce a linear-programming dual bootstrap and apply it to the power-law leading Regge trajectory of~\cite{Albert:2023seb,Albert:2022oes,Albert:2023jtd}.
 In section~\ref{sec:discussion}, we discuss in detail the previous literature on Regge trajectories, summarize our main arguments, and mention some future directions.